abstractacres/abstractacres.github.io/_posts/2024-07-07-Why is the TLD for this website dot garden.md

 ![A collage of potted plants on a balcony](/assets/Tld.jpg)

+This website fits under the category of ".garden" because Communicate.garden is a digital garden about a research garden.

 A TLD or Top-Level Domain, such as ".com" for "company" or ".edu" for "education", categorizes a website.
 My domain name ends in ".garden" because this website represents my research garden: a handful of potted plants on a lanai in Honolulu.
 Additionally, Communicate.garden is a "digital garden".
 This is the space, online and in physical reality,  I have to further knowledge about information and communication technologies (ICTs) in agriculture.

 The following is a list of plants under my care: